 Delivering a refrigerated facility requires considerable additional mechanical services and structural enhancements to ensure appropriate insulation.

-The high cost associated with building these additional elements creates a barrier to entry and aides in preventing oversupply.
+The high cost associated with building these additional elements creates a barrier to entry and aids in preventing oversupply.

 An additional consequence of this high capital cost is that tenants and landlords require longer leases in order to amortise the cost at a sensible rate.

-Furthermore, given the high cost to re-locate, the market is characterized by high lease expiry retention rates and low vacancy rates.
+Furthermore, given the high cost to relocate, the market is characterised by high lease expiry retention rates and low vacancy rates.

 Rise in e-commerce increasing storage times

 Like the wider industrial market, the cold storage sector is a major benefactor from the rise in e-commerce.
-Online retailing typically has longer warehouse inventory storage periods compared to traditional bricks-and-mortar retailers.
+Online retailing typically has longer warehouse inventory storage periods compared to traditional brick-and-mortar retailers.

 Furthermore, with businesses (in particular, in the pharmaceuticals sector) re-evaluating risk management practices to buffer global trade disruptions, this is only likely to put further pressure on increased storage times and ultimately occupier demand.